rogerjdeangelis/utl-end-to-end-cdisc-SDTM-ADaM-processing/README.md

     Download the makefile into the Classic 1980s SAS editor and highlight and submit sections of code.
     You should be able to run the entire script but I suggest you do a piece at a time.
+    I have seen isues when I try to run 30 back to back programatic downloads.

     After setup you could put together a short driver that just calls the macros.
     But I think that is a little premature.
 Code is under development.